-This year’s Read Harder challenged is presented by Libby.
+This year’s Read Harder challenge is presented by Libby.

 Welcome to the fourth edition of Book Riot’s annual reading challenge, the 2018 Read Harder challenge, created and written by Rachel Manwill.
 Every year, more and more of you discover and complete Read Harder, and with every new edition, we give you 24 tasks that will invite new genres, new authors, and new worlds, both real and imaginary, into your reading life.